Mitzelldone/JavaScript30/The 30 Projects/11 - Custom Video Player/readme.md

 skipButtons.forEach(button => button.addEventListener('click', skip));
 ```

-We can change the video time by assigning the new time to video.currentTime.
-The skip time is got from the data-skip attribute.
+We can change the video time by assigning the new time to `video.currentTime`.
+The skip time is got from the `data-skip` attribute.
 So you can go -10 seconds back in time or skip 25 seconds ahead.

 ## Handle the volume and playback rate change